bcobo/SIRENA/doc/SIRENAfunctions.rst

     gsl_vector* **pulsetemplateMaxLengthFixedFilter**

         GSL vector with the :option:`largeFilter`-length pulse template whose energy is going to be added to the library

+    gsl_vector* **pulsetemplateMaxLengthFixedFilter_B0**

+        GSL vector with the :option:`largeFilter`-length pulse template whose energy is going to be added to the library (without baseline)

     .. cpp:member:: ReconstructInitSIRENA** reconstruct_init